jacobeisenstein/language-change-tutorial/README.md

 This repository holds notebooks, data, and slides related to tutorials on computational models of language change at [NAACL](https://naacl2019.org/program/tutorials/) and [IC2S2](https://2019.ic2s2.org/tutorials/).

+* The data for both the tutorials should be found in the [data](data/) directory.
 In addition to the data here, two larger data files can be found at bitbucket: https://bitbucket.org/jacobeisenstein/language-change-tutorial-data

+* The notebooks for the NAACL tutorial are under [naacl-notebooks](naacl-notebooks/) and the notebooks for the IC2S2 tutorial are under [ic2s2-notebooks](ic2s2-notebooks/)

+* [These slides](eisenstein-naacl-slides.pdf) are used for the NAACL tutorial and [these slides](ic2s2-tutorial-slides) are for the IC2S2 tutorial.

 # Installation

 All notebooks are based on Python 3.
-To ensure that you have all necessary packages, create a new `conda` environment and then activate it (update conda if it asks you to).
+To ensure that you have all the necessary packages, create a new `conda` environment and then activate it (update conda if it asks you to).

 ```
 pip install --user conda #if necessary